s-knibbs/CaLife/README.md

 The app can be launched from the command-line but has also been adapted to run within a browser using [Emscripten](https://kripken.github.io/emscripten-site/index.html).

+See a demo of it in [action here](https://s-knibbs.github.io/blog/2016/09/08/experimenting-with-cellular-automata/#demo)

 ## Building Standalone

 To build within a linux environment, first install SDL2.
 For a debian based distribution: